hosseinbahak/reservation/README.md

 ## How to run
-install django then try (pip3 install -r requirements.txt) to installing dependencies.
+install virtual inviveremnt and active it, then try (pip3 install -r requirements.txt) to installing dependencies.
 ++django admin panel username and password are (admin)++

 ## Detailed diagrams & Documentation